Places of interest

 Open hours to visit: 08.30 - 12.30 / 13.30 - 17.30 (Closed on Mondays)

-Liva Paşa Mansion Ethnography Museum: This building was constructed by Mir Liva Sadik Paşa in between 1879 - 1881 years as a private mansion.
+Liva Paşa Mansion Ethnography Museum was constructed by Mir Liva Sadik Paşa in between 1879 - 1881 years as a private mansion.
 The structure was nationalized by The Ministry of Culture in 1978 from the private property and was restored afterwards.
 It was open to visit in 1997 May.

 Address: Hepkebirler Quarter, Sakurada Avenue.
 No:5, Kastamonu,